 Folder windows usually have a CLOSE menu-item and File windows usually have an EXIT menu-item.
 In the case of File windows, it is up to the programmer what they call their CLOSE/EXIT menu-item.
 For example: They could call it EXIT PROGRAM or put it in a different language - it is up to them.
-Another example is that Internet Explorer 11 uses EXIT on its file menu whereas SKYPE Messenger uses CLOSE on its file menu.
-So do not always expect to see CLOSE, or EXIT.
+Another example is that Microsoft Paint uses EXIT on its file menu whereas Microsoft Edge, which has not file menu, just uses the red eXit button.
+So do not always expect to see CLOSE or EXIT.

 You can also close a window by using its taskbar icon.
 If you hover the mouse pointer over a window's taskbar icon in Windows 10 (no clicking) a preview pane will appear that shows you the contents of that window.
 This is so that you can verify, from the preview pane, what window you are going to close.
-In this example I am hovering the mouse pointer over an Internet Explorer 11 taskbar icon so that I can see what web pages (Internet Explorer windows) are currently opened.
+In this example I am hovering the mouse pointer over a Microsoft Edge taskbar icon so that I can see what web pages (Microsoft Edge windows) are currently opened.

 To close the window, with or without previewing it first, click the right mouse button (right click) when the mouse pointer is over its taskbar icon.
 Doing so will bring up a context menu (Options menu) for that window (Fig 1.4 below) whereby you then need to select (left click on) the CLOSE WINDOW menu-item in order to close the window.
 It does not matter if the window is of a custom size, minimized or maximized because you are closing the window using its taskbar icon and not its CLOSE/EXIT button.